dkoval/gradle-github-workflow/README.md

 A simple project to play with GitHub Actions for a Gradle project

-The project defined 2 independent GitHub workflows
+The project defines 2 independent GitHub workflows:

 - [CI](.github/workflows/ci.yml)
 - [Release](.github/workflows/release.yml)